awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-ami.md

 + If your cluster was deployed before August 17, 2020, you must do a one\-time upgrade of critical cluster add\-on manifests\.
 This is so that Kubernetes can pull the correct image for each hardware architecture in use in your cluster\.
 For more information about updating cluster add\-ons, see [To update the Kubernetes version for your Amazon EKS cluster ](update-cluster.md#update-existing-cluster)\.
 If you deployed your cluster on or after August 17, 2020, then your `coredns`, `kube-proxy`, and Amazon VPC CNI Plugin for Kubernetes add\-ons are already multi\-architecture capable\.
 + Applications deployed to Arm nodes must be compiled for Arm\.
 + You can't use the [Amazon FSx for Lustre CSI driver](fsx-csi.md) with Arm\.
-+ If you have any DaemonSets deployed in an existing cluster, or you want to deploy them to a new cluster that you also want to deploy Arm nodes in, then verify that your DaemonSet can run on all hardware architectures in your cluster\.
++ If you have DaemonSets that are deployed in an existing cluster, or you want to deploy them to a new cluster that you also want to deploy Arm nodes in, then verify that your DaemonSet can run on all hardware architectures in your cluster\.
 + You can run Arm node groups and x86 node groups in the same cluster\.
 If you do, consider deploying multi\-architecture container images to a container repository such as Amazon Elastic Container Registry and then adding node selectors to your manifests so that Kubernetes knows what hardware architecture a pod can be deployed to\.
 For more information, see [Pushing a multi\-architecture image](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-multi-architecture-image.html) in the *Amazon ECR User Guide* and the [Introducing multi\-architecture container images for Amazon ECR](http://aws.amazon.com/blogs/containers/introducing-multi-architecture-container-images-for-amazon-ecr/) blog post\.